 The game of football (soccer) has been full of magical moments since its inception, primarily due to the efforts of some unbelievable players who have left a lasting mark on the sport through their signature moves.
 The top players in the world today, players like Messi and Neymar, both have favorite moves, but below are some classic soccer moves that will always remain part of the beautiful game.

 It is these magical moments that attract fans by the thousands to football games all over the world, and also contribute to betting interest in the game’s outcomes.
-Further, punters’ interest in such games has only increased in recent years, especially due to the easy availability of accurate betting predictions on internet portals like SBAT, offering fans a convenient way to bet on these thrilling matches.
 Here we’ve compiled a list of the most iconic football moves in the history of the sport, along with a step-by-step guide on how to perform of these moves.

 The Cryuff turn is an excellent soccer move when you are dribbling forward with a fair bit of pace, and have a defender sprinting alongside you to take the ball from you.
 To execute the Cryuff Turn, place one foot on the ball and gently drag it back behind your standing foot, and there after swivel quickly and proceed to accelerate away behind the defender.